이 콘텐츠는 선택한 언어로 제공되지 않습니다.

 Hello OpenShift!

-Wait until the backup is completed and then run the following command:
+Copy to Clipboard Copied!
+Toggle word wrap Toggle overflow Wait until the backup is complete, and then run the following command:

 $ watch "oc -n openshift-adp get backup hello-world -o json | jq .status"